 More and more moms are working from home these days – and it is no wonder!
 The internet offers an abundance of opportunities for moms to either start their own business or work for a company that hires remote workers.

-If you are a work at home mom, you know how difficult it can be to focus on work tasks while children and household duties vie for your attention.
-Read on for tips that can help you focus, get more done, and still have time for the rest of your life.
-If you are not a work at home mom, but you’re thinking about becoming one, these ideas can help you get off to a good start!
+If you are a work from home mom, you know how difficult it can be to focus on work tasks while children and household duties vie for your attention.
+Read on for focus tips for work to get more done and still have time for the rest of your life.
+If you are not a work from home mom, but you’re thinking about becoming one, these ideas can help you get off to a good start!

-10 Focus Tips for Work at Home Moms
+10 Focus Tips for Work From Home Moms

 Have special activities to keep your kids occupied for times you need to take a call or otherwise be completely focused.
 Put together busy bags that don’t come out every day – your kids will actually look forward to your client calls!